rohithgoud/CryptoApp/README.md

 # CryptoApp
-A simple crypto data displaying app built using React
+A simple crypto data displaying app built using Reactjs